Skip to main content

 Active subscription is required.

-With the GetPageSpeed repository, you can quickly install NGINX with full QUIC protocol support, and enable HTTP/3 for your websites.
-GetPageSpeed NGINX QUIC packages are based on QuicTLS which is a special OpenSSL version maintained by joined effort of Akamai and Microsoft.
-QuicTLS is a better option compared to BoringSSL because it supports OSCP stapling, just like regular OpenSSL.
+With the GetPageSpeed repository, you can quickly install NGINX with full QUIC protocol support.
+GetPageSpeed NGINX QUIC packages are based on QuicTLS—a special OpenSSL version maintained by Akamai and Microsoft.
+QuicTLS is a better option compared to BoringSSL because it supports OCSP stapling, just like regular OpenSSL.

-Installation is free for Fedora Linux, however, requires a subscription for RHEL-based operating systems like CentOS, Rocky Linux, and Amazon Linux.
+Installation is free for Fedora Linux.
+However, RHEL-based operating systems like CentOS, Rocky Linux, and Amazon Linux require a subscription.

 Supported operating systems: